What is a Chargeback?

 Every chargeback has a reason code associated with it.
 The major card networks (Visa, Mastercard, Discover, and American Express) established these codes to clearly identify the reason a chargeback was requested.

-While the reason code will tell you the reason that the cardholder gave to the bank for why they wanted to dispute the charge, it’s important to keep in mind that this isn’t always the real reason for the chargeback.
+While the reason code will tell you how the cardholder justified the dispute to their bank, it’s important to keep in mind that this isn’t always the real reason for the chargeback.

-Some customers may incorrectly think that a charge on their account was unauthorized because they don’t recognize the name of the business listed in their account.
-Others may have forgotten a recurring charge they agreed to.
+Some customers may incorrectly think that a charge on their account was unauthorized because they don’t recognize the name of the business listed in the transaction description.
+Others may have forgotten about a recurring charge they signed up for.

-There are also some customers who want to file a chargeback because of a negative experience they had with the merchant, but know that the reason they have isn’t legitimate.
+There are also some customers who want to file a chargeback because of a negative experience they had with the merchant, but know that the reason they have isn’t a legitimate basis for a dispute.
 In order to get the chargeback, they lie to the bank about their reason for requesting one.
 In some cases, a customer may have made a purchase with the intention of fraudulently disputing the charge later in an effort to get their money back.

-If a cardholder is a victim of true fraud (card theft, identity theft, etc.) then a chargeback is not only legitimate, but is the ethical solution for the issuing bank and the merchant to resolve the issue.
+If a cardholder is a victim of true fraud (unauthorized use of stolen credit card credentials), then a chargeback is most legitimate and ethical way for the issuing bank and the merchant to resolve the issue.

 Customers can also file chargebacks when they didn’t receive the product or service they paid for, whether because of a lost or damaged shipment or an incorrect item being sent.
 Being double-charged or overcharged the agreed purchase amount is another legitimate reason for a dispute.